Question: What causes Dizziness during period? Are There supplements that can ease dizzy spell during menstruation?

 During your period, prostaglandins primarily stimulate contraction of your uterus resulting in pain in your lower abdomen and back.

-If progesterone levels are high, it may affect on other parts of your body resulting in diarrhea, vomiting, nausea, and dizziness.
+These same chemicals, together with other hormone changes, may affect other parts of your body resulting in diarrhea, vomiting, nausea, and dizziness.

 It is important you track when you feel dizzy during your menstrual cycle.
-This will quickly assist your doctor to determine if your dizzy spell is due to premenstrual syndrome (PMS) or a serious health issue.
+This will quickly assist your doctor to determine if your dizzy spell is due to premenstrual syndrome (PMS), dysmenorrhea (painful periods), or a serious health issue.

-Dizziness that happens in a cyclical pattern is mostly linked to hormonal fluctuations.
-However, if you always feel dizzy, you will need to see your doctor
+Dizziness that happens in a cyclical pattern is often linked to hormonal fluctuations or period pain.
+However, if you always feel dizzy (even outside your period), you will need to see your doctor.

 How to Help